google/gnostic/README.md

 You can get protoc [here](https://github.com/google/protobuf).
 You can install the plugin with this command:

-        go get -u github.com/golang/protobuf/protoc-gen-go
+        go get github.com/golang/protobuf/protoc-gen-go

-Then use the following to compile the Gnostic Protocol Buffer models:
+Then use the following to compile the gnostic Protocol Buffer models:

         ./COMPILE-PROTOS.sh

 4. Build **gnostic**.

-        go install github.com/googleapis/gnostic
+        go install .

 5. Run **gnostic**.
 This sample invocation creates a file in the current directory named "petstore.pb" that contains a binary Protocol Buffer description of a sample API.